mckoss/gdg-tablet-bootcamp/docs/lesson-1.md

    - Click Add
 3. Select your app in the list and click the Run button.
 4. Open a web browser at address: http://localhost:8080
+5. Test if image uploading is working by visiting http://localhost:8080/admin/media

 You should see the Todos application running in your browser!